About EGCBT -

 Applying the Bowen Technique to dogs involves more than just doing some Bowen “moves” on the animal.
 Obviously the anatomy and biomechanics of the dog are different from that of a human and need to be taken into account when determining where the “moves” should be made.

 But dogs are different in many other ways as well.
 Two fairly obvious ones :-

 • Dogs cannot use speech to tell us of their problems and how they are feeling in the way humans do.
-However dogs do use various subtle body language and postural signals to tell you what their problems are and how they are feeling.
+However dogs do use various subtle body language and postural signals to try and give us this information.
 Working with animals therefore necessitates an increased level of observational skill on the part of the therapist in order to enable them to recognise and react appropriately to such signs, changing preconceived treatment plans as a result.

 • Humans usually come voluntarily for treatment; the treatment of dogs is usually instigated by their owners.
 Most dogs know the difference between casual stroking and being touched with intent, and whilst happily accepting the former many dogs may have developed bad associations with the latter (e.g. grooming or clipping nails or visiting the vets).
 So, as well as the discomfort and stress from their presenting condition, the dog may well be feeling a bit stressed from the occasion as well.
 Any heightened stress will be counterproductive to the outcome of the treatment, and EGCBT-trained therapists are taught to recognise the signals dogs give off when stressed and how to respond and adapt their approach and/or treatment accordingly in order to reduce the stress as much as possible.